OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:jbessel}
 $$

 The J-Bessel model introduces damped oscillations into the semivariogram, which can represent periodic or cyclic spatial patterns.
-This is useful for modeling phenomena with repeating structures or "hole effects."[^chiles]<br>
+This is useful for modeling phenomena with repeating structures or "hole effects." {cite:p}`chiles_geostatistics_2012`<br>
 *Parameter limits*: $b > 0$

 ### K-Bessel